 One of the least common and most misunderstood of all mental illnesses is schizophrenia.
 Schizophrenia is a mental disorder characterized by disturbed thinking, emotional barriers, and a partial break with reality.
 It affects less than one percent of the population in the US.
 Onset often occurs during early adulthood.
 Symptoms may be gradual or a person may experience a more acute experience of psychosis.
 It is important to know that schizophrenia is treatable and most people with schizophrenia live full lives.

-- Schizophrenia is a complex disorder affecting a person’s functioning.
-People with the disorder often exhibit many of the following symptoms:
+- People with the disorder often exhibit many of the following symptoms:

 - A distorted sense of reality and changing perceptions of people, actions, or the world in general

-- Delusions or hallucinations with beliefs or convictions that are seemingly untrue
+- Delusions which are beliefs or convictions that are seemingly untrue

-- Feelings of isolation and a withdrawal from other people
+- Isolating and a withdrawal from other people

-- Disordered thinking and an inability to concentrate, to make logical connections, or to speak coherently
+- Disordered thinking and an inability to concentrate, to make connections, or to speak coherently

 People with schizophrenia are no more violent than other people.
 On the contrary, their disease often makes them timid, withdrawn, and less violent.